ETCLabs/RDMnet/docs/how_rdmnet_works/devices_and_gateways.md

 the patching of ports to DMX universes; this provides a standard way to assign universes to ports on RDMnet-enabled gateways.

-Note that this only handles basic one-to-one patching
+Note that this only handles basic one-to-one patching of universes to ports; advanced patching techniques which assign portions of universes or individual addresses are outside the scope of the RDMnet standard and are typically done with vendor-specific configuration software.

 ### Virtual Endpoints and Virtual Responders